sekwah41/SekCLib/docs/docs/sync.md

 ---
 sidebar_position: 3
-description: Info on how to add the library to your mod.
+description: Info on the @Sync Annotation and how to use it
 ---

 # @Sync Annotation